beeradb/kubectl-slackbot/README.md

 # Deprecated

 This was just a fun side project I did a couple years back during my first couple weeks of learning go.
-Don't use this, seriously.
+Don't use this.
+Seriously.

 # Kubectl Slackbot